Public Policy Issues

 - Election Reform to Make Democracy Work (Protect Amendment 1, Fight Voter Suppression and Make Voting Easier).
-Click here for information on three bills pre-filed in the Missouri Senate to repeal the redistricting reforms that 62 percent of voters approved in 2018 with a process that would allow unprecedented racial and political gerrymandering.
+Click here for information on resolutions introduced in the 2020 General Assembly to replace the redistricting reforms that 62 percent of voters approved in 2018 with a process that would allow unprecedented racial and political gerrymandering.

 - Complete Census Count (click here for a fact sheet)